 Along with the full UHI referencing guide, there are other materials and tools to help:

-This form of Referencing is used in all History and Scottish History Courses.
+The form of Referencing is used in all History and Scottish History Courses is found below.
 Please speak to your tutor if you are unsure which method applies to your module.